salmssk19/salmssk19/README.md

 - 💞️ I’m looking to collaborate on nonthing
 - 📫 How to reach me ...
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: pygame is nklgfjcvnfm.kfkfcmilksek.ujrgnflvmk.exjdmfhnlxwm.ksjmez
+- ⚡ Fun fact: pygame is meh

 <!---
 salmssk19/salmssk19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.